punkdit/huygens/README.md

 backend implemented uses [cairo](https://www.cairographics.org/).
 Hopefully there will also be a [PyX](https://pyx-project.org/) backend.

-It can also include text from $\TeX$ via pdftex, pdflatex, xetex or xelatex.
+It can also include text from TeX via pdftex, pdflatex, xetex or xelatex.

 Diagrams are able to be composed in various ways, based on a linear constraint solver.
 Therefore, this system becomes